 • are in a French Immersion program

-Ontario students in elementary school are also eligible to participate in CEEF's Summer Programs to France or Switzerland.
+Ontario students in elementary school are eligible to participate in CEEF's Summer Program to France.

 CEEF Program Fees for two/three-month international exchanges include:

 • CEEF escort(s) on trans-Atlantic flights

 • connecting air or surface travel as required in the host country

 • out-of-country Travel Insurance - Emergency Medical, Trip Cancellation/Interruption + Baggage